 First of all, Bed Bugs like an easy meal.
-They won’t be sawing through the thick skin on your heel if the can head a few inches up and get through the skin on your calf.
+They won’t be sawing through the thick skin on your heel if they can head a few inches up and get through the skin on your calf.
 The callous on your thumb is safe, but that juicy part on your forearm is in danger.
 Most of us are interested in softer skin, so toughening up your skin just to prevent bed bug bites isn’t really viable.

 What about covering the skin in something that they don’t like?
 There are oils that work fairly well, but there are two big problems with them.
-First of all, you’re not dealing with the problem itself, which are the bed bugs.
+First of all, you’re not dealing with the problem itself, which is the bed bugs.
 They can live for more than a year without feeding, so unless you want to put that oil on every inch of your skin every day, it’s not going to work.
 There’s going to be that point where they get really hungry and don’t care if you have peppermint, eucalyptus, or lemongrass oil on you.

 Your Blood Type

 Okay, this one is a bit iffy, but we thought we’d bring it up.
-While most experiments have been done with mosquitoes, there’s some evidence that hematophages are more attracted to some blood types more than others.
+While most experiments have been done with mosquitoes, there’s some evidence that hematophagous are more attracted to some blood types more than others.
 That’s because people with different blood types can give off different scents.

 Of course, this is more helpful to know when it comes to mosquitoes.
-When you’re in a big group of people, those with type O blood should take more precautions than those with other types of blood because mosquitoes seem to prefer it.
+When you’re in a big group of people, those with type O blood, (like me) should take more precautions than those with other types of blood because mosquitoes seem to prefer it.
 But while those with type O blood can draw more mosquitoes to them and save everyone else a few bites, that’s simply not going to make any difference in a bedroom.
 There are seldom more than two people in a bed at a time, and it’s not like the bed bugs are going to say “no thanks” just because they bump into one person sooner than another.

 When could this make a difference?
 Places with lots of single beds, such as camps, military barracks, and developing world hospitals where bed bugs wouldn’t have to travel very far to get to the next victim.